Storm Damage 911 Storm restoration, matched fast

 Grundy County, IL

-Storm restoration in Seneca
+Storm damage restoration in Seneca (Grundy)

 Seneca is a village of roughly 2,300 people in Grundy County, tucked along the Illinois River in the northern part of the state.
 Grundy County sits in a well-documented severe-weather corridor where tornado watches are a spring and summer routine, and the county has recorded EF3-intensity storms with destructive straight-line winds and mile-long damage paths.
 Large hail and derechos are recurring warm-season threats, and intense rain events can dump several inches in a single day.
 When storms hit, Storm Damage 911 connects Seneca homeowners with vetted, licensed local contractors for a free damage assessment.